LLMs are Single-threaded Reasoners: Demystifying the Working Mechanism of Soft Thinking: Backgrounds: Discrete Thinking and Soft Thinking

 \subsection{Possible Working Mechanism of Soft Thinking}

 One of the most intriguing properties of Soft Thinking is its potential to inherently preserve multiple reasoning paths, effectively forming a latent search tree.
 COCONUT suggested that models utilizing Soft Thinking can maintain a diverse set of possibilities within the continuous reasoning process~\citep{DBLP:journals/corr/abs-2412-06769}.
-Soft Thinking~\citep{DBLP:journals/corr/abs-2505-15778} and CoT2~\citep{DBLP:journals/corr/abs-2505-23648} offer theoretical frameworks demonstrating how LLMs may approximate the comprehensive path-summation of standard CoT by iteratively constructing linear surrogate representations.
-However, the evidence supporting these hypotheses is still lacking.
+Many works~\citep{DBLP:journals/corr/abs-2505-15778,zhu2025reasoning,DBLP:journals/corr/abs-2505-23648} propose theoretical frameworks demonstrating how Soft Thinking can perform implicit parallel search.
+However, the empirical evidence supporting these hypotheses is still absent.